NataliaZhang/Jax-MARLHF/README.md

 </div>

 ### Introduction
-This repository contains the code for the experiments described in the work ["Multi-agent Reinforcement Learning from Human Feedback: Data Coverage and Algorithmic Techniques"](https://arxiv.org/abs/2409.00717).
-In this work, we propose a framework and novel methods for Multi-agent Reinforcement Learning from Human Feedback (MARLHF).
+This repository contains the code for the experiments described in the work "Preference-Based Multi-agent Reinforcement Learning: Data Coverage and Algorithmic Techniques".
+In this work, we propose a framework and novel methods for Preference-Based Multi-agent Reinforcement Learning (PbMARL).

 Our method is evaluated on three tasks—Tag, Spread, and Reference—within the [MPE environment](https://github.com/openai/multiagent-particle-envs).
 Agents are trained using human feedback in the form of offline reward models and imitation learning.